danielabar/meblog/src/markdown/building-an-ai-blog-editor-with-claude-skills.md

 /blog-editor src/markdown/building-a-no-frills-meditation-app.md
 ```

-The skill reads the post, analyzes it comprehensively, and generates a detailed editorial review with specific suggestions in the `scratch` dir.
+The skill reads the post, analyzes it comprehensively, and generates a detailed editorial review with specific suggestions in the `scratch` directory.

 ## Real-World Results